daH005/uploads/README.md

 ## A few words about this project
-`HTMLUploadingUtils` - is a JS-library for HTML deciding the following problems:
+`UploadWithoutOverwriting` - is a JS-library for HTML deciding the following problems:
-- Uploading files in parts (without overwriting files with an each new selection)
+- Uploading files in parts (without overwriting files with an each new selection) - `main problem`
 - Mapping uploaded files in HTML
 - Deleting uploaded files with HTML
 - Drag-and-drop uploading